Location Spotlight: Cedar Park + Leander

 Whitestone Brewery

 The last brewery on our list is Whitestone, another mainstay of the suburbs since 2016.
-Like Red Horn, this strip mall brewery has seen some expansion recently, opening a new location in Liberty Hill in 2022 and increasing its distribution in Central Texas through cans.
+This strip mall brewery has seen some changes recently; they’ve moved to a new home shared with 600 Degrees Cedar Park, and have increased their distribution in Central Texas through cans.
 Their mainstay beers (Konverter Kolsch, Long Gone Blonde, Lovely Day IPA, ¡Mira!
-Mexican Lager, and Cedrela Hefeweizen) aren’t the only ones seeing distribution, with frequent releases showing up both in their taprooms and on store shelves.
-They also have a HopWater brand for those days you just need some refreshments.
-The taproom in Cedar Park hosts events and a food truck, check it out!
+Mexican Lager, and Cedrela Hefeweizen) aren’t the only ones seeing distribution, with seasonal releases also showing up in their taproom and on store shelves.
+They also have a HopWater brand for those days you just need some refreshment.

 View our brewery profile here.